-Rickets is a childhood bone condition wherein the bones soften and become prone to fractures and irregularities.
+Rickets is a childhood bone condition where bones soften and become prone to fractures.
 The main cause of rickets is a lack of vitamin D, but people can also inherit a certain type of rickets.

 As a result, developing bones can become weak and may form irregularly.
 People may also experience bone pain.
 The resulting symptoms can persist into adulthood.
 A severe vitamin D deficiency in adulthood can lead to osteomalacia, which is similar to rickets.